Køge Nord FC: Rishøj IF Fodbold (1971–2004)

-Ølsemagle Gymnastikforening was founded at a meeting on Søvilla Hotel on 6 December 1940 by men and females residing in Ølsemagle, but was later renamed Ølsemagle Idrætsforening (ØIF) to better reflect the fact that the club now also included other sports departments than gymnastics The football department became the third department to Ølsemagle GF and played their matches a field referred as strandegnen facing Søvilla Hotel.
+Ølsemagle Gymnastikforening was founded at a meeting on Søvilla Hotel on 6 December 1940 by men and women residing in Ølsemagle, but was later renamed Ølsemagle Idrætsforening (ØIF) to better reflect the fact that the club now also included other sports departments than gymnastics The football department became the third department to Ølsemagle GF and played their matches a field referred as strandegnen facing Søvilla Hotel.
 As per 1 June 1969 Ølsemagle GF included departments for gymnastics, handball, badminton and association football (known as Ølsemagle Fodbold), which in 1970 became separate departments organised under one common board. Ølby Gymnastikforening had been founded on 19 October 1955 and a football department (also referred to as Ølby Boldklub) was included in the spring of 1956 with the support of the company, Kemisk Værk Køge (KVK), who made their field at Ølby Lyng available for free to the new club.
 In order for the new sport club to be founded, both Øslemagle IF and Ølby GF had to be dissolved beforehand. Øslemagle IF held an extraordinary general meeting the same evening, dissolving the club, just ahead of Rishøj IF's founding meeting, where all the members of both founding clubs were invited.
 The highest ranking senior men's team of the two founding clubs, Øslemagle IF Fodbold, was playing in the SBU Series 4 league in the 1971 season and hence transferred their playing license to Rishøj IF's football department, which for the 1972-season would also be presiding over a reserve team at the same league level and a second reserve team in SBU Series 5 league.
 Due to the club being founded halfway through the season, the first board of the new club decided, that each team would continue playing the remaining part of season under the previous names, under which they had been registered for their tournaments, and then switch to the new sport club's name from the beginning of the tournaments' upcoming season.